rafaelcapucho/scrapy-eagle/README.rst

 Feeding a Spider from Redis
 ---------------------------

-The class `scrapy_redis.spiders.RedisSpider` enables a spider to read the urls from redis.
+The class `scrapy_eagle.worker.spiders.DistributedMixin` enables a spider to read the urls from redis.
 The urls in the redis queue will be processed one after another.